 Companies will want to have an approval system that automatically incorporates their standard payment window for invoices, be it 10 working days, two months, or whatever it is.
 The system can also ensure that invoice numbers and other pertinent information are included and reviewed.

-Automated invoice approval systems don’t just encourage uniformity, they save money.
+An automated invoice approval system doesn’t just encourage uniformity, it saves money.
 A study by Concur found that automation led to a 29 percent reduction in invoice processing costs.